stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): Even though it looks redundant to have the same variables in both the RETAIN and KEEP statements, why is this necessary?
 - Question (kveng−stat6250): Is there any statement that would incorporate both RETAIN and KEEP into a single process?
 - *Question* (lwang30-stat6250): Except the data step, is there any other statement where the program data vector (PDV) will be used in SAS ?
+- Question (mcardoso3-stat6250):  How much practice would it typically take for one to fully understand the programming data vector in SAS?

 [optional: adv_recipe_for_creating_analytic_datasets (from Week 5 Overview)]